forestgrape/coronavirus/2_biological/coronavirus.md

 > ###### mRNA
 > ###### Translation
 > *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each triple of RNA acids and chain these amino acids together to proteins.
 This process is called *translation* since the mRNA is translated to a protein.

+The storage piece encoding mRNA making up a functional protein or a functional RNA is called a gene:

+> ###### Gene
+> A *gene* denotes a piece of storage encoding a functional polypeptide or RNA strand.

+Genes are sequences of single/double stranded DNA or RNA which are transcribed to positive stranded RNA, which in turn can get translated by ribosomes to proteins.

 ### Lifetime Storage